-Rule 1 can be evaded only if the hijacker (i) controls at least two ASes, or (ii) before prepending its own ASN in the announcement, inserts a fake link not containing its ASN.
+Rule 1 can be evaded only if the hijacker (i) controls at least two ASes, or (ii) announces a fake link not containing its ASN.
 While the former case violates our threat model and is out of the scope of the paper, we apply Rule 2 to detect the latter case.
-For instance, a hijacker AS_Z can announce to its neighboring ASes two paths containing a fake link $AS_X - AS_Y$ in both directions:
+For instance, a hijacker $AS_Z$ can announce to its neighboring ASes two paths containing a fake link $AS_X - AS_Y$ in both directions: